randsleadershipslack/documents-and-resources/deleting-content.md

 The determination of whether a message is trolling is often a subjective assessment by administrators, but there is a specific situation where RLS has a zero-tolerance policy where:

-1. A message is perceived as trolling,
+1. A message is perceived and/or reported as trolling,
-2. By a non-contributing member meaning they have little to no other engagement in the Slack, and,
+2. By a non-contributing member was little to no other engagement elsewhere in the Slack, and,
 3. Posted via a deliberately fake account.

-Content posted in this fashion results in a no-warning expulsion from RLS.
+Content posted in this fashion results in a no-warning expulsion of the offending account from RLS.

 # What, When, and How